 The surgeon will give you a fair sense of what’s off-limits before and after your surgery.
 For example, working out or any sort of vigorous, blood pressure raising activity is usually best avoided for several weeks after the procedure.
 You will also be asked to limit alcohol consumption right before and right after surgery, and to be cautious about sun exposure.

 If you have any concerns or questions about rhinoplasty and about staying safe, double board certified facial plastic surgeon Dr. Jeffrey Epstein is available and happy to answer them.
 He has practice in Miami.
 To schedule an appointment at the Miami practice, call 305-666-5884.
-For a consultation in New York City, call 212-759-3484.